zhywan/covid19-privacy-game/README.md

 The main program is "game_release.py".
 The programs for baselines are "noprotection_release.py", "dynamic_release.py", "cdc_release.py".
 Use "plot_release.py" to plot results figures in the paper [0].

+Example datasets in data folder are fake data with the same format and size with the original dataset.
+The original datasets can not be published.
+Contact authors for original datasets.
+The patient dataset contains 9632 patients (records) and 4 attributes: year of birth, gender, 5-digit ZIP code, and test date.
+The popoulation dataset contains 337681 voters (records) and 5 attributes: Year of birth, gender, race, ethinicity, and 5-digit ZIP code.

 Note:

 The cdc policy is obtained by using software ARX, a data anonymization tool (https://arx.deidentifier.org/).